Motors are electric equipment that draw current to run, each motor has a designed value of rated current to draw in normal operation.

 Low insulation resistance is likely the most frequent and challenging factor in motor failure.
 Low resistance is brought on by the windings’ insulation deteriorating from issues like overheating, corrosion, or physical harm due to overcurrent.

 Motors in wet locations face the issue of insulation resistance decrease.
-Moisture affect the insulation and can cause a short circuit.
-In fact, this is not the case for motors only, moisture can damage motors as well as generators and transformers.
+Moisture affects the insulation and can cause a short circuit.
+This is not the case for motors only, moisture can damage motors as well as generators and transformers.

 I have written a detailed article about Motors in Wet Locations, Read It For More Information.